Orca (Killer Whale) Trivia Questions

 Despite being called 'killer whales,' orcas belong to the family Delphinidae, making them the largest species of oceanic dolphin.

-8.A single orca pod can have its own distinct dialect passed down through generations.
+8.Orcas have their own distinct dialects and cultures passed down through generations.

 Click to reveal answer ›